Reading from Network

 Click to execute the code.

-When you fetch a wallet account, the response includes the fields shown in the example output.
+When you fetch a wallet account, the response includes the fields shown in the example output on the right.

 {